-Official rosters of the University shall carry the names of living persons officially awarded emeritus status.
+Official rosters of the University shall carry the names of living persons officially retired from active duty.

 - a.
-On all formal occasions, in all social affairs, in all public meetings, and as University representatives, emeritus members are recognized on the same basis as active staff members.
+On all formal occasions, in all social affairs, in all public meetings, and as University representatives, retired persons are recognized on the same basis as active staff members.
 They do not attend departmental or faculty meetings except upon invitation by the presiding officer thereof, and then without vote.
-Emeritus faculty may also attend senate meetings without vote but with privileges of the floor. - b.
+Attendance at senate meetings (without vote but with privilege of the floor) is encouraged. - b.
 Official notices and communications will be accommodated to these ends, using, where necessary, the United States mail. - c.
-When emeritus members are called upon to act as references for former students, to furnish information to earlier associates, or to perform any other similar University service stemming from a responsibility which continues beyond their retirement, it is expected that they will use official stationery and such other departmental office privileges as they might customarily use. - d.
-Library and e-mail privileges shall continue, fully, subject to the same limitations as are necessary for active staff members. - e.
-Student Union, cultural and athletic events, etc. are available to emeritus members pursuant to campus policies. - f.
-Emeritus faculty may submit manuscripts or studies for publication, subject to acceptance by publishing boards.
+When retired employees are called upon to act as references for former students, to furnish information to earlier associates, or to perform any other similar University service stemming from a responsibility which continues beyond their retirement, it is expected that they will use official stationery and such other departmental office privileges as they might customarily use. - d.
+Library privileges shall continue, fully, subject to the same limitations as are necessary for active staff members. - e.
+Student Union, athletic events, etc. are open to retired persons on the same basis as to other faculty members. - f.
+Retired persons may submit manuscripts or studies for publication, subject to acceptance by publishing boards.

 Reference: BRUN, Minutes, 19, pp. 16-17 (January 29, 1949).
-BRUN, Minutes, 70, p.
-47 (December 8, 2011).